tychen742/introcscs/source/04.functions/libraryclass.rst

         An elaborate Project Options dialog window appears.

     -   In the left pane under Build, select General.
-        In the right pane, you problably see Compile Target: Library.
+        In the right pane, you probably see Compile Target: Library.
         Change Library to *Executable*.

-    -   Finally finish as in the first error fix discussed in :ref:`xamarinstudio-reminders`, so the Console is used for input and output.
+    -   Finally finish as in the first error fix discussed in `xamarinstudio-reminders`, so the Console is used for input and output.
 (You should already have the Project options displayed from the steps above.)